The Manitoba Population Research Data Repository

 - Submit a Provincial Health Research Privacy Committee (PHRPC) protocol amendment form to the PHRPC - see the Forms and Guides section on the PHRPC Submission Information web page for more information

-- Submit a Health Research Ethics Board request for amendment/changes to the previously approved study form (PDF) to the Health Research Ethics Board (HREB)
+- Submit a Bannatyne Campus Research Ethics Board Amendment Form (PDF) to the Health Research Ethics Board (HREB)

 - Complete the template letters outlining the changes to the non-Manitoba Health data providers (if applicable).
 The RAU will submit these letters on your behalf